-A yeast infection diaper rash is caused by a type of fungus called Candida albicans.
-This rash is usually seen as small, red dots, that start in the creases of the skin.
-It is also seen most commonly on the rectum area.
+A yeast infection diaper rash is caused by a fungus called Candida albicans.
+This rash is usually seen as small, red dots that start in the creases of the skin.
+It is also seen most commonly in the rectum area.

 A diaper rash yeast infection is usually due to the mother and baby consuming antibiotics, which end up killing off the good bacteria that prevent the bad yeast from growing.
-A Candida diaper rash may also be the result of a chronic, untreated diaper rash.
+A Candida diaper rash may also result from a chronic, untreated rash.

 Yeast Diaper Rash Treatment

 A yeast nappy rash is usually a little more challenging to get rid of, and you should see your doctor if the problem persists.
 Your baby will need an anti-yeast or antifungal cream to remedy the yeast infection.

 Other than this, you can use all the prevention and treatment measures mentioned below.

 Different Causes of Diaper Rash